syncfusion-content/blazor-docs/blazor/datagrid/custom-binding.md

+---
+layout: post
+title: Custom Binding in Blazor DataGrid Component | Syncfusion
+description: Learn about Custom Binding in Blazor DataGrid component of Syncfusion, and more details.
+platform: Blazor
+control: DataGrid
+documentation: ug
+---

 # Custom Binding

 The [`SfDataManager`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html) has custom adaptor support which allows you to perform manual operations on the data.
 This can be utilized for implementing custom data binding and editing operations in the DataGrid component.